Python

 You may run jupyter notebook/lab anywhere on the neuro cluster, and view it on your local desktop.

-1. Log in via SSH, or X2Go remote desktop session
+1. Log in via SSH, or remote desktop

-2. If you logged in via X2Go, then open a terminal window
+2. If you logged in via remote desktop, then open a terminal window

 3. From your terminal on the neuro cluster, run ‘jupyter notebook’ with the ‘–no-browser’ option: